 When organising an event, you want everything to be perfect.
 If the event is multilingual, the organisation is more difficult, even more so if you have never dealt with interpreting before.
 If that is the case, I can advise you on how to arrange interpreting services and equipment in order to avoid unnecessary hassle and to ensure satisfaction of guests, interpreters and your own.

-Thanks to my specialised education, I am able to use adequate strategies even in unexpected situations so the audience can listen to a fluent speech without interruptions.
+Thanks to my specialised education and experience, I am able to use adequate strategies even in unexpected situations so the audience can listen to a fluent speech without interruptions.
 I prepare thoroughly for every event, even if it is a small one, to be able to use precise terminology and react swiftly.

 I will never go to a booth on my own to make sure that the listeners enjoy fluent interpreting during the whole time.
 If you are interested, I can recommend you my colleagues who can cater for interpreting services with me.

 Translation is a written transfer from a source language to a target language, interpreting is an oral transfer.

 There are several typologies, but interpreting in general can be divided into simultaneous, consecutive and guide interpreting.

 Simultaneous interpreting takes place in an interpreting booth simultaneously with a speaker.
 It represents a significant time-saver because the interpreting ends almost immediately after the source language speech.
 It is very cognitively demanding, which is why it is usually done by two interpreters who take turns after certain periods (approximately 20 – 30 minutes).

 Consecutive interpreting takes place after a speaker has finished speaking.
 Thus, the overall speaking time is doubled.
 Like simultaneous interpreting, it is very convenient if there are two interpreters who take turns after 20 – 30 minutes.
 Interpreters usually make interpreter’s notes or notation.